 Decades later, not much has changed.
 John Light for the Bill Moyers Report wrote, “Take a look at these charts about American poverty from King’s day through today using data from the U.S. Census Bureau,” Light said reflecting in 2013 on King’s analysis conditions in 1967.
 “When King delivered his Two Americas speech, a household in the top five percent income bracket was at least six times wealthier than a household in the bottom twenty percent.
 Since the late 1960s, the rich have been growing wealthier far more quickly than the poor.”

 A 2017 Washington Post report on Federal Reserve data found that Black families and Latino families made significant economic progress from 2013 to 2016, compared to other demographic groups during that three-year period.
 However, that didn’t mean that minorities closed the wealth gap.

-In addition, being in the longest government shutdown in history, only increases the strain on many Americans who do not have a living wage.
+In addition, being in the middle of the deadly coronavirus pandemic only increases the strain on many Americans who do not have the privilege of earning a living wage.

-Therefore, in honor of MLK’s, here are 10 iconic pictures to underscore the civil rights icon’s brave determination to pave the way for each of us to enjoy a freer existence than he did.
+Therefore, in honor of MLK’s life and holiday, here are 10 iconic pictures to underscore the civil rights icon’s brave determination to pave the way for each of us to enjoy a freer existence than he did.

 1. We miss you, Dr. KingSource:Getty

 The assassination of Dr. Martin Luther King, Jr., was an attempt to silence the freedom fighter’s powerful messages pushing for racial, economic, social and political justice, but in 2018 they ring louder than ever.
 In the 50 years since that shameful moment in American history, a lot of what King stood for has been realized – but there’s still plenty of work to be done.

 2. “…mother, father and child is the main educational agency of mankind.”Source:Getty